Novi Woody Invasive Species Removals

 Some invasive plants are worse than others.
 Many invasive plants continue to be admired by gardeners who may not be aware of their weedy nature.
 Others are recognized as weeds but property owners fail to do their part in preventing their spread.
 They may multiply and come to dominate large areas in just a few years.

-The Michigan Invasive Plant Coalition has an excellent website including many links to other sites with information on invasive species.
+The Michigan Invasive Species Coalition has an excellent website including many links to other sites with information on invasive species.

 • Reducing biodiversity